 Are you thinking of pursuing a career as a teacher?
-If so, then there’s a good chance you’ll be required to take the Praxis I test.
-Colleges and universities that educate future schoolteachers use this test to measure your aptitude for earning a degree in the field.
-It's offered around the country, and your school can give you the information you need on how to sign up for it, and where and when it's held.
+If so, then there’s a good chance you’ll be required to take one or more of the Praxis Core tests.
+Colleges and universities that educate future schoolteachers use these tests to measure a person’s aptitude for earning a degree in the field.
+Many states also require prospective teachers to take the exams as part of the licensing process.

-Each college or university (or state education board) will set their own standards as to what an acceptable score for applicants is.
-You’ll receive your score about 6 weeks after taking the Praxis I. It’s easy to underestimate the Praxis I test, but don’t make that mistake.
+Each college, university, or state agency will set their own standards as to what an acceptable score for applicants is.
+You’ll receive your score a few weeks after taking the Praxis Core.
+It’s easy to underestimate the Praxis Core test, but don’t make that mistake.
 Make sure you’re prepared for it the first time you take it, and you won’t have to worry about being denied a teaching certificate because of a low score, or having to put your career off to retake the test.